mikomokaru-jpn/i02_AddressBook/README.md

 I made an app that behaves like iPhone app Contacts.It displays contacts.
 You can edit your contacts so change a name, zip code, address, and phone numbers and email addresses.
 And you can add and remove phone numbers and email addresses.
 Since it is a trial version, it does not cover all the functions such as adding and deleting contacts.

+### Scroll and display an input control hidden behind the keyboard